carbonfact/lea/README.md

 LEA_BQ_DEFAULT_CLUSTERING_FIELDS=account_slug,brand_slug
 ```

+For each table, lea will use the clustering fields it can and ignore the others.
+With the previous configuration, if your table defines `account_slug` and not `brand_slug`, it will cluster by `account_slug`.

 #### Big Blue Pick API

 [Big Blue](https://biq.blue/) is a SaaS product to monitor and optimize BigQuery costs.
 As part of their offering, they provide a [Pick API](https://biq.blue/blog/compute/how-to-implement-bigquery-autoscaling-reservation-in-10-minutes).
 The idea is that some queries should be run on-demand, while others should be run on a reservation.
 Big Blue's Pick API suggests which billing model to use for each query.